MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ![](media/nginx.png)

 At this point, feel free to update the website.
-Copy in your own sample website, or run the following command to replace the nginx welcome page with a ‘Hello World’ web page.
+Copy in your own sample website, or run the following command in the container to replace the nginx welcome page with a ‘Hello World’ web page.

 ```powershell
 powershell wget -uri 'https://raw.githubusercontent.com/Microsoft/Virtualization-Documentation/master/doc-site/virtualization/windowscontainers/quick_start/SampleFiles/index.html' -OutFile "C:\nginx\nginx-1.9.3\html\index.html"